 What is Waterwatch?

-Waterwatch Australia is on a mission to educate and inspire people to understand the importance of water as a vital natural resource.
-They’ve created a network of citizen scientists, from all backgrounds and skill levels, who help monitor local waterways including creeks, ponds, lakes, dams, wetlands, lagoons or estuaries.
+Waterwatch Australia aims to educate people about the importance of water as a natural resource.
+They’ve created a network of citizen scientists who monitor local waterways such as creeks, ponds, lakes, dams, wetlands, lagoons or estuaries, regardless of their background or skill level.

-The goal of Waterwatch is to support communities in monitoring the health of our waterways, increase environmental awareness through education, and take part in projects that help protect, rehabilitate or restore the health of our waterways.
-By partnering with the community, government, and industry, Waterwatch has been able to address many of the issues that affect water quality and the health of our waterways in a sustainable way.
+Waterwatch’s goal is to involve communities in monitoring and caring for waterways, increasing environmental awareness through education, and supporting projects that protect, rehabilitate or restore waterway health.
+By partnering with the community, government and industry, Waterwatch has been able to address many water quality issues in the ACT.

-Join Waterwatch and become a citizen scientist to help care for and sustainably manage our most precious natural asset – water.
-Together, we can make a positive impact on our environment and ensure that our waterways remain healthy for generations to come.
+You can join Waterwatch and become a citizen scientist to help sustainably manage water, our most precious natural resource.
+Together, we can make a positive impact on the environment and ensure that waterways remain healthy for future generations.

 The Waterwatch program: